GabeScott/standard-works-vault/General Conference/1971 October - What Is a Teacher.md

 Next, he talks about lost coins.
 This whole conference has talked about precious coins that become lost—young people, if you please.
 And there are those of us who are the responsible agents who, like the woman of this great teaching parable, let these priceless gems slip through our fingers.
 Certainly we wouldn’t recover this kind of lost article the way we would a sheep.
 He would say love, care, and attention would be the process used to recover lost coins (or people).

-And then the great parable of the Prodigal Son, with the Savior saying that there are those who get lost by choice; and in the concluding of that parable, he says: “And when he came to himself he [the Prodigal Son] said, How many hired servants of my father’s have bread enough and to spare. ...”
-(Luke 15:17.)
+And then the great parable of the Prodigal Son, with the Savior saying that there are those who get lost by choice; and in the concluding of that parable, he says: “And when he came to himself he \[the Prodigal Son\] said, How many hired servants of my father’s have bread enough and to spare. …” ([[Luke 15.17|Luke 15:17]].)

 There are those who get lost because their free agency takes them down that path.
 We can’t do a lot at some points to recover this kind of a person except open our arms and our church doors and let them know they are wanted.
 Teachers and advisers are really needed here.
 But note: he came to himself.
 He repented, sought forgiveness, and came home.
 Many people are like the Prodigal Son.

-Let me just say as a concluding thought that this is a positive gospel.
+Let me just say as a concluding thought that this is a *positive* gospel.
 We ought to be the happiest people in the world.
 The gospel of Jesus Christ is a great building force.
 It teaches people to be happy and to always wear a smile.
 But sometimes we neglect the simple things that mean the most.
 Most people in the rush of modern life never know real friendship and the warmth that the gospel and even a smile can bring.

 An acquaintance of mine recently said to me as we walked down the street and noticed a man with a sour face, “He looks like he was weaned on lemon juice and a dill pickle.”